ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-29-break-my-own-heart.md

 <br/><br/>

 For you, I'll break my own heart if I have to.
-Burn in a living hell.
+Burn in a living hell,
-Lose myself within.
+Drown in despair and lose myself within.
 And it'll still be worth the agony.

 <footer>— **Randell Tuazon** <div class="text-sm mt-1">*Notes While Daydreaming*</div></footer>